TestLink Tutorial

 What is TestLink?

-It supports both automated and manual execution of Test cases.
-The testers can generate Test Plan and Test Report in a fraction of the time with this tool.
-It supports test reports in various formats like Excel, MS word, and HTML formats.
-Apart from these, it also supports integration with many popular Defect tracking system like JIRA, MANTIS, BUGZILLA, TRAC, etc. Since it is a web based tool, multiple users can access its functionality at the same time with their credentials and assigned roles.
+TestLink supports both automated and manual execution of test cases.
+Testers can generate a Test Plan and Test Report in a fraction of the time using this tool.
+It supports reports in multiple formats, including Excel, MS Word, and HTML.
+It also integrates with popular Defect tracking systems such as JIRA, MANTIS, BUGZILLA, and TRAC.
+Because it is web-based, multiple users can use it concurrently with their own credentials and assigned roles.

 Advantages of TestLink

-• It supports multiple projects
+• It supports multiple projects under a single installation.

-• Automated test cases execution through XML-RPC
+• It executes automated test cases through XML-RPC.

 Login to TestLink

-Step 1 : Open the Testlink home-page and enter the login details
+Step 1) Open the TestLink home page and enter the login details.

-1. Enter the userID – admin
+1. Enter the userID โ€“ admin

 2. Enter the password